architest/pymeeus/README.rst

 -  0.2.10

-   -  Added 'geocentric\_position()' method to 'Minor' class, and added conjunction and opposition methods for Mercury, Venus and Mars.
+   -  Added ‘geocentric_position()’ method to ‘Minor’ class, and added conjunction and opposition methods for Mercury, Venus and Mars.

 -  0.2.9

-   -  Added class 'Minor', as well as functions to compute velocity of an object and length of an orbit
+   -  Added class ‘Minor’, as well as functions to compute velocity of an object and length of an orbit

 -  0.2.8

-   -  Added methods 'geocentric\_position()' to all the planets
+   -  Added methods ‘geocentric_position()’ to all the planets

 -  0.2.7

-   -  Added function 'kepler\_equation()' to 'Coordinates' module, and 'orbital\_elements' methods to classes 'Mercury', 'Venus', 'Earth', 'Mars', 'Jupiter', 'Saturn', 'Uranus' and 'Neptune'
+   -  Added function ‘kepler_equation()’ to ‘Coordinates’ module, and ‘orbital_elements’ methods to classes ‘Mercury’, ‘Venus’, ‘Earth’, ‘Mars’, ‘Jupiter’, ‘Saturn’, ‘Uranus’ and ‘Neptune’

 -  0.2.6

-   -  Added classes 'Uranus' and 'Neptune', plus additional functions in Coordinates module'
+   -  Added classes ‘Uranus’ and ‘Neptune’, plus additional functions in Coordinates module’

 -  0.2.5

-   -  Added classes 'Jupiter' and 'Saturn'
+   -  Added classes ‘Jupiter’ and ‘Saturn’

 -  0.2.4

-   -  Minor bug fixing, added methods 'ephemeris\_physical\_observations()' and 'beginning\_synodic\_rotation()', and added classes 'Mercury' and 'Mars'
+   -  Minor bug fixing, added methods ‘ephemeris_physical_observations()’ and ‘beginning_synodic_rotation()’, and added classes ‘Mercury’ and ‘Mars’

 -  0.2.3